-\paratitle{RDD, DataSet, and DataFrame.} The main abstraction Spark provides is a data structure named resilient distributed dataset (RDD).
-RDD abstracts a collection of elements partitioned across the nodes of the cluster and supports a predefined set of operations on it, which can be executed in parallel across the cluster.
-RDD operations are of two types, i) transformations and ii) actions.
+\paratitle{RDD, DataSet, and DataFrame.} Resilient distributed dataset (RDD) is a fundamental data structure in Apache Spark that abstracts a collection of elements residing across the nodes in a Spark cluster and supports a predefined set of operations on it in a fault-tolerant manner.
+RDD operations are of two types: i) transformations and ii) actions.
 Transformations create a new RDD from an existing one, and the actions return a value to the driver program after running a computation on the transformed dataset (if a transformation is applied).
 Typically, initial RDDs are created from files persisted in a distributed file system (e.g., HDFS).
 Listing~\ref{rdd:example} presents an example of Spark RDD.
-Given a file, \textit{users.csv} with user and their salaries, the goal is to find the number of users with a salary of at least 100K.
-Here, \textit{textFile} creates the \textit{initial RDD}, \textit{map} and \textit{filter} are two transformations.
-Given an RDD both \textit{map} and \textit{filter} return a new instance of an RDD after applying the transformation defined in the argument. \textit{count} is an action that returns the count of the elements of a given RDD.
+Given a file, \textit{users.csv} with users and their salaries, the goal is to find the number of users with a salary of at least 100K.
+Here, \textit{textFile} creates the \textit{initial RDD}, \textit{map}, and \textit{filter} are two transformations.
+Given an RDD, both \textit{map} and \textit{filter} return a new instance of an RDD after applying the transformation defined in the argument. \textit{count} is an action that returns the count of the elements of a given RDD.
 Spark remembers the transformations by creating a directed acyclic graph (DAG) of all operations.
 Arrow in Listing~\ref{rdd:example} represents the parent-child relationship among RDDs in their DAG representation.
 Similar to RDD, both DataSet and DataFrames are immutable collections of distributed and partitioned data~\cite{data_frame_spark}.